tobrien/documentation/concept/introduction.md

 completing tasks.
 If it your job to come up with a suitable promise, to make decisions about the systems you are managing, and it if the client's job to automate and deliver a promise.

-//// I think these analogies are at the core of the business, but you have to understand that they are confusing.
-Also stop using the term "human". ////

 This separation of concerns is often violated in systems that require users to write explict instructions for even the simplest tasks.
 If the